Macklots Python, Freckled Python Scientific Name: Liasis mackloti mackloti

 Found in river basins, forests and wet savannahs

-Python - Macklot's Foods
+What do Python - Macklot's snakes eat?

 They feed primarily on rodents and other small mammals.

-Python - Macklot's Behavior
+Python - Macklot's behavior and personality

 Macklot's Python is a moderately sized python sometimes known as the Freckled Python.
 They can be rather aggressive, although they often become less so as they mature.
 Macklot's Pythons are fairly common in captivity, as they are easy to breed.
 Macklot's Python is native to Indonesia.
 They spend a lot of time in the water.
 Macklot's Pythons are very active and can be aggressive.
 They often become mellower as they age.
 In the wild, Macklot's Pythons can be found in river basins, forests and wet savannahs.